differenz-system/AddressBook.iOS/README.md

 # AddressBook.iOS

 ## Overview
 This application is for the demo purpose only, having few simple screens, By referring to the code you get an idea about our design & coding practices.
-Currently, the application is not fully optimized to support tablet devices.
+Currently, The Application is only optimized for a mobile phones.

 The app does the following:
 1. **Login:** User can login via facebook or email/password.